 HUGE News!
 Cosmetics Regulations in China Just Got More Animal-Friendly

 Good news for animals!
 Following years of work by PETA, China will soon allow many imported cosmetics and personal-care products—such as shampoo, body wash, lotion, and makeup—to be sold in the country without being tested on animals, as was previously required.
-This means that companies can soon take certain steps to market most of these products in China without being required to pay to have them force-fed to animals or dripped into their eyes.
+This means that companies can soon take certain steps to market most of these products in China without being required to pay to have them force-fed to animals or applied to their eyes.

 “General cosmetics” (formerly classified as “non–special use cosmetics”) include most makeup, fragrances, and skin-, hair-, and nail-care products.